awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 For more information, see [Amazon EC2 Update — Additional Instance Types, Nitro System, and CPU Options](http://aws.amazon.com/blogs/aws/amazon-ec2-update-additional-instance-types-nitro-system-and-cpu-options/)\.

 **Note**
 The following migration procedures can be performed on Windows Server version 2008 R2 and later\.
+To migrate Linux instances to the latest generation instance types, see [Change the instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html)\.

 **Contents**
 + [Part 1: Install and upgrade AWS PV drivers](#upgrade-pv)